Seattle Public Schools

 These benefits are possible through the commitment and dedication of volunteers like you!

-Apply to be a Category A volunteer with SPS.
+Visit the SPS Volunteer Page (below) to apply to be a Category A volunteer.
 Please allow time for processing (about 2 weeks) before starting your program or event.
+All Walk and Bike volunteers must be registered before their commitment.
+Contact your school’s volunteer liaison for assistance and verification.

 Get connected to a walk or bike program at your school or in your neighborhood.
 Email Brooke to connect to group organizers.